Listen To The Land Of Ill Gotten Gains Chill Out Song By Evisma At Looperman.com

 Description : A deep, crystalline excursion, drenched in moments of delay and shameful pride.
 Electric, acoustic and bass guitars played by myself.
 An intro full of stretchery, with no loops being harmed or used in the making of this track.
 Three midi drum kits I ninety-percent programmed.
 (Used a few midi patterns and altered them.)
 Piano and a music box make an appearance, as well as a low, sustained synth played on my controller using keys and mod-wheel together.
 More emotive than heavy.
 Comments, critiques and general conversation are most welcome, as well as righteous indignation.

 This chill out track was uploaded by Evisma.
-They retain full copyright and you are only entitled to listen to or download.
+They retain full copyright and you are only entitled to listen and in some instances download.
 For further details on how you can use tracks see the terms and conditions and the tracks section of the help area.

 You might also like these tracks